-31 https://www.fca.org.uk/publication/guidance-consultation/guidance10.pdf central contact point in the UK in order to facilitate the supervision of those network of agents.
+- Where a PI's or EMI's head office is situated in another Member State and operates in the UK through agents pursuant to the right of establishment, that PI or EMI may be required to appoint a central contact point in the UK in order to facilitate the supervision of those network of agents.
 [The circumstances in which the appointment of a central contact point is appropriate and the functions of the contract point shall be determined in accordance with the Regulatory Technical Standards developed by the EBA under Art 29(5) of PSD2.
-We will, where necessary, update our approach in respect of the appointment of central contact points following publication of the relevant Regulatory Technical Standards in the Official Journal.]

-2.15 Under the PSRs 2017 and the EMRs we may direct that an EEA authorised PI or EMI providing payment services through a branch or agent in the UK reports to us on its regulated activities for information and statistical purposes and (where the EEA authorised PI or EMI has exercised its right of establishment in the UK) to monitor compliance with Parts 6 and 7 of the PSRs 2017.
+We will, where necessary, update our approach in respect of the appointment of central contact points following publication of the relevant Regulatory Technical Standards in the Official Journal.] - 12.15 Under the PSRs 2017 and the EMRs we may direct that an EEA authorised PI or EMI providing payment services through a branch or agent in the UK reports to us on its regulated activities for information and statistical purposes and (where the EEA authorised PI or EMI has exercised its right of establishment in the UK) to monitor compliance with Parts 6 and 7 of the PSRs 2017.
 [The EBA is developing Regulatory Technical Standards under Article 29(6) of PSD2 that specify the means, details and frequency of reporting requested by host Member States.
 We will, where necessary, update our approach in respect of the reporting requirements following publication of the relevant Regulatory Technical Standards in the Official Journal.]

-Powers to require information, appoint persons to carry out investigations and carry out skilled persons reports the power to require specified information in connection with our responsibilities under the PSRs-2017 and EMRs the power to require a report from a skilled person, nominated or approved by us, on any matter that we require in connection with our responsibilities under the PSRs7 2017 and EMRs.
-Further information on our policy on the use of skilled persons and appointment and reporting process is contained in the supervision section of our Handbook (SUP), specifically at SUP 5.3 and 5.4.
+Powers to require information, appoint persons to carry out investigations and carry out skilled persons reports

+- We have a number of statutory powers that enable us to obtain information from PSPs and e-money issuers for supervisory purposes.
+They include: - the power to require specified information in connection with our responsibilities under the PSRs 2017 and EMRs - the power to require a report from a skilled person, nominated or approved by us, on any matter that we require in connection with our responsibilities under the PSRs 2017 and EMRs.
+Further information on our policy on the use of skilled persons and appointment and reporting process is contained in the supervision section of our Handbook (SUP), specifically at SUP 5.3 and 5.4. - if there is a good reason for doing so, we can appoint competent persons to conduct an investigation on our behalf - Where, following any investigation, we are not satisfied that a PSP or e-money issuer has dealt appropriately with the causes of the non-compliance, we will discuss the matter with our Enforcement division.
+Chapter 14 Enforcement contains further details on our approach to enforcement.